mstine/image-pipeline-aws-lambda/README.md

 sam local start-api --env-vars test-env.json
 ```

 This starts a local copy of the AWS API Gateway.
-It will show you want endpoints you can test.
+It will show you what endpoints you can test.

 `image-db-update`: